OuyangDanwen/rest-api-development/README.md

 #### Question 1: Briefly describe the web technology stack used in your implementation.

 The web framework is written in Python Flask that connects to a MongoDB database and the web server is hosted on Apache.
-The frontend is designed using HTML, Bootstrap CSS and JavaScript (jQuery).
+The frontend is designed using HTML, Bootstrap 4 and JavaScript (jQuery 3.3.1).

 #### Question 2: Are there any security considerations your team thought about?

-We have identified these security issues, however it had been stated in the assignment brief that there is no need to implement the actual security measures to counter these issues.
+We have identified the following security considerations, however it had been stated in the assignment brief that there is no need to implement the actual security measures to counter these issues.

-- Cookie management
-- Replay attacks
-- XSS and CSRF attacks
-- Timing attacks
+Implemented:
+- Password hashing using bcrypt
 - Ensuring that private diary entries cannot be viewed by the public
+- Client-side XSS sanitiser using DOMPurify

+Considered but not implemented:
+- JWT for better management of authentication token
+- Enhanced challenge/response password authentication to prevent login timing attacks
+- CSRF tokens
+- Server-side XSS sanitisation

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?